imalsogreg/blog.greghale.io/content/posts/2025-10-24-ai-consciousness.md

 We (speaking for humanity, neuroscience and moral decision-makers) _don't know_ how biological consciousness works.
 The little bit we do know is highly counterintuitive.
-Therefore we need to remain open-minded about the possibility of it arrising in our LLMs and other exotic new artificial neural network architectures, especially as they grow more and more neuromorphic.
+Therefore we need to remain open-minded about the possibility of it arising in our LLMs and other exotic new artificial neural network architectures, especially as they grow more and more neuromorphic.